 was born and raised in Eugene, OR but has called Portland home for the last decade.
 You’ll still find her at Autzen Stadium during Duck football season, though!
 She has a background in special education, talent acquisition, and all things office and admin.
 She loves a good outdoor adventure or activity, time with her pup, and could survive on wine and cheese.
 Her first car was a Toyota Camry that would’ve run forever, if only she’d kept it!

 Britney Jo Styer

-is Chicago-born, Austin-based, and passport-driven.
-With a background in web development and design, she can sling code like it’s going out of style, but found her passion helping other people find theirs.
-Usually she’s eating as much queso as possible and exploring the ATX with her husband and two pups.
+is Chicago-born but was always destined to head south (hello, two first names), and now calls Austin home.
+With a background in web development and design, she found her passion helping other people find theirs.
+Her love language is queso but she hates buffalo sauce, and the joy she finds in food led her to founding a cooking club in Austin that’s nearly a decade old!
 Her first car was a black Ford Explorer that may or may not have had duct tape holding parts of it together.

 is from an industrial town in Indiana but currently lays her head in Austin, Texas.
 When not enjoying local comedians or visiting art museums, she’s drawing or painting at home with the love of her life, Pickles the Pug.
 Her first car was a 2000 Chevy Malibu with no working AC; once you got the windows down and the highway winds blowing, it wasn’t so bad.

 has a history of solving client problems as an agency account director, where he and his teams led marketing programs for Fortune 100 companies.
 Raised in Iowa, he traded his farm roots for the big cities of New York and LA before he settled in Portland.
 Brett loves camping, hiking, college basketball, live music and impromptu dance parties with his daughter.
 His first car was a 1981 Datsun 200sx hatchback.